IISc-ML-2020-08/Access_request/Review_exam_doc.md

 - **Classification:**
   * Linearly separable classes: A straight line acts as a separator and helps us in classifying 2 separate classes, i.e. 2 separate entities Oranges and Bananas on their respective attributes (size, color, weight etc).
 Find the closest points and find their mid-point and we take perpendicular bisector to separate them.
   * Linearly Non separable classes: which single line we can’t separate the classes, then use multiple lines like square, ellipse etc, Draw a rectangle which is tightest to all the point with outer and inner rectangle.
-  * What if we have totally mixed up data.  In that case we cannot classify, we need to change the parameters --> We can also take help of domain expert. TRIAL and ERROR.
+  * What if we have totally mixed up data.  In that case we cannot classify, we need to change the parameters --> We can also take help of domain expert.
+TRIAL and ERROR.
 - **Machine learning problem solving** - Flow – Data – Data Cleaning – Keep some data for Training and some for testing and Evaluate the output.
 The data can be in 80:20 or 70: 30 ratios (Train and Test).
 - **Supervised** – Well we have a supervisor to check that weather the output is right or wrong.
 We already know the output; hence we check if machine has delivered right output or not.
 - **Unsupervised** – Hypothesis and optimization done by model itself.
 There is no supervisor to check the output.
 The machine itself does the entire job.